 We all are very familiar to us staring at our ceiling, or scrolling through our phones, or even counting sheep when we can’t fall asleep.
 Insomnia is, by all means, a living nightmare for everyone!

-Insomnia can be temporary or even long term.
+Insomnia can be a temporary or even long term.
 It is most often the result of stresses, or a change in routine, or change in medications, or it could even be because of anxiety and depression.
 Either way, lacking sleep can make you exhausted, irritated, and also it can affect how your body functions.

 Medication can always solve insomniac problems, but here a few natural remedies you can try, just to stay away from some addictive pharmaceuticals.